OpenUK/publiccode.directory/Readme.md

 This project delivers a single curated directory index of public code and associated resources with federated entry files to enable the teams who manage the code to take ownership of thier own entry.

-Think of it as an internet-based federated and distributed database.
+Think of it as an internet-based federated and distributed database - you can access the database [at https://publiccode.directory/](https://publiccode.directory/).

 # What problem does this solve?